Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 Complications

-The most common complication of SARS in children is the addition of a bacterial infection in the respiratory system.
+The most common complication of ARVI in children is the addition of a bacterial infection in the respiratory system.
 Activation of pathogenic bacterial microflora becomes possible due to a decrease in protective functions mucous membranes affected by the virus.
-As a result, bacterial sinusitis, sinusitis, tracheitis, bronchitis, pneumonia, and otitis media develop.
+As a result, bacterial sinusitis, sinusitis, tracheitis, bronchitis, pneumonia, and otitis develop.
 In addition, there are complications from the cardiovascular, nervous, genitourinary, endocrine and digestive systems, which appears as:

 • neuritis;